-Quaker parrots are also prone to spreading a disease known as psittacosis.
-This illness quickly transmits from bird to bird; a process made all the easier by their large flocks.
+Quaker parrots spread a disease called psittacosis.
+This disease quickly transmits from bird to bird, a process made easier by their large flocks.

-- Muscle aches
+- Muscle aches.

-- Pneumonia in severe cases
+- Pneumonia in severe cases.

 Quaker Ownership in Different States

-- District of Columbia
+- District of Columbia.

-- New Hampshire
+- New Hampshire.

-- New Mexico
+- New Mexico.

-- North Dakota
+- North Dakota.

-- South Carolina
+- South Carolina.

-- South Dakota
+- South Dakota.

-- West Virginia
+- West Virginia.

 The states where quakers are legal but with restrictions include:

 - New Jersey: Quaker ownership is permissible only after acquiring a permit from the New Jersey Division of Fish and Wildlife.
-However, this permit is issued only if owners can prove they meet certain criteria for safe ownership of this potentially harmful species.
+However, this permit is issued only if owners can prove they meet specific criteria for safe ownership of this potentially harmful species.

-- New York: Quaker ownership is allowed if the parrots are banded if sold or boarded by a pet shop.
+- New York: Quaker ownership is allowed if the parrots are ‘banded’ if sold or boarded by a pet shop.

 - Ohio: Quaker ownership is permitted only if the bird’s wings have been clipped.

-- Vermont: Quaker ownership is permitted with some restrictions.
-Owners will need a permit to keep these birds.
-In addition to this, all psittacine birds brought into the state are required to be banded and micro-chipped.
+- Vermont: Quaker ownership is permitted with restrictions, and owners need a permit to keep them.
+In addition, all psittacine birds brought into the state must be banded and micro-chipped.

-States where quakers are banned include:
+States quakers are banned include:

 - Kansas: Quaker ownership is prohibited without a permit.
 However, these permits are often difficult to acquire due to the Department of Fish and Wildlife’s reluctance to issue them.

-- Pennsylvania: Quaker ownership is prohibited.
-This includes the sale of these birds.
-Pet quakers discovered by the state will be euthanized.
+- Pennsylvania: Quaker ownership is prohibited, including their sale.
+Pet Quakers discovered by the state will be euthanized.

 - Wyoming: Quaker ownership or sales are prohibited with no exceptions.

-Is it Legal to Own a Macaw?
+Is It Legal To Own a Macaw?

-For this reason, the United States placed scarlet macaws under protection in the Endangered Species Act (ESA).
-You can no longer import these birds into the United States.
+For this reason, the United States protected scarlet macaws in the Endangered Species Act (E.S.A.).
+You can no longer import them into the United States.

 - The bird must be purchased from a breeder residing in the same state.